choir94/T3rn/README.md

-# Airdrop Node Executor Setup Script
+# Node T3rn Executor Setup Script

 This script automates the setup process for running the T3rn Node Executor on your machine.
 It will: